-Countless articles and interviews have revealed that the failure of the evangelical faith communities is an inescapable reality in November’s election (see Barna’s summary).
-Whether we continue to identify as evangelicals or now reject the moniker, the political reputation of “evangelicals” is something we must all grapple with.
-And we must take our cues for action from the story of scripture, which constantly centers equal justice.
+Whether we continue to identify as evangelicals or reject the moniker, the political reputation of the word is something we must all grapple with.
+And we take our cues for action from the story of scripture, which constantly centers equality and justice.

-Previous to the presidential election we specifically denounced Donald Trump’s candidacy in light of his history of persistent and unrepentant racism, sexism, misogyny, and hate.
+Before the presidential election, we specifically denounced Donald Trump’s candidacy because of his history of persistent and unrepentant racism, sexism, misogyny, and hate.
 He also incited disdain for the mentally and physically disabled.
 (View this denouncement of Donald Trump’s particular brand of bigotry, signed by FFJ’s Director, Michelle Higgins, as well as Rev. Dr. Mike Higgins, Rev. Traci Blackmon, Lisa Sharon Harper, Rev. Dr. Soong-Chan Rah, Rev. Jim Wallis, and many many other faith leaders.).

 Our attitudes have not changed.
 Our responsibilities have not changed.